siemiatj/FB-Calendar/README.md

 FB-Calendar
 ===========

-Facebook-style inspired calendar view which I've been given as a recrutational task to Facebook (and failed :)).
+Facebook-style inspired calendar view which I've been given as an interview task to Facebook.

 My demo :